 Bank of America pledges US$1 bln to address racial, economic inequality

-Bank of America Corp said on Tuesday it is making a US$1 billion, four-year commitment to help communities address economic and racial inequality exacerbated by the COVID-19 global pandemic.

-REUTERS: Bank of America Corp on Tuesday pledged US$1 billion to help communities across the country address economic and racial inequality, the first big bank to vow monetary support following violent protests after the death of an unarmed black man at the hands of police in Minneapolis.
+REUTERS: Bank of America on Tuesday (Jun 2) pledged US$1 billion to help communities across the country address economic and racial inequality, the first big bank to vow monetary support following violent protests after the death of an unarmed black man at the hands of police in Minneapolis.

 "The events of the past week have created a sense of true urgency that has arisen across our nation, particularly in view of the racial injustices we have seen in the communities where we work and live," Chief Executive Officer Brian Moynihan said.